The arduous journey of Haitian migrants comes to an end in Mexico’s limbo.

 They landed at Tapachula after a month-long journey that took them through ten countries.

-They are now sleeping in a room in a house they share with four other Haitian families while they wait for their refugee claim to be processed.
+They are now sleeping in a room in a house they share with four other Haitian families as they await an appointment to have their refugee claim processed.

 They are not sleeping on the streets like some refugees because of money supplied by Tilus’ brother.